ni-ken/flutter-ribbon/README.md

 # ribbon

-A new Flutter package project.
+A Ribbon decoration on a widget.

 ## Getting Started